Nethereum/Nethereum.Docs/docs/nethereum-smartcontrats-gettingstarted.md

 ### Deploying the Contract

+Find an executable sample online on the [ Nethereum playground ](http://playground.nethereum.com/csharp/id/1006).

 The next step is to deploy our Standard Token ERC20 smart contract, in this scenario the total supply (number of tokens) is going to be 100,000.

 First we create an instance of the StandardTokenDeployment with the TotalSupply amount.